Serra at The Chancery Rosewood, Mayfair

 Sexy Fish, Mayfair

-One of Mayfair’s most opulent dining destinations, Sexy Fish, launched its new Sunday brunch earlier this month to give the capital what it really wants: bottomless sushi.
-Priced at £58 per head, the Japanese-inspired brunch menu features signature, sharing dishes – think smoked salmon bao buns and crispy duck watermelon salad – alongside low-key entertainment from Sexy Fish’s signature DJs and live musicians.
+One of Mayfair’s most opulent dining destinations, Sexy Fish, launched its new Sunday brunch to give the capital what it really wants: bottomless sushi.
+Priced at £68 per head, the Japanese-inspired brunch menu features signature, sharing dishes – think crispy pork belly and caramelised black cod – alongside low-key entertainment from Sexy Fish’s signature DJs and live musicians.
 The star of the show, of course, is the unlimited sushi station, where you can fill your boots with fresh sashimi, nigiri, maki, and tartare all made to order.

 Berkeley Square House, W1J 6BR, visit sexyfish.com